 Following surgery your hand will be rested in a plaster splint with a bulky bandage for comfort.
 You will normally be seen by our hand therapy team within the first one to two weeks following your surgery.

-Your plaster splint will be replaced with two light weight thermoplastic splints and you will be taught exercises to start to get your hand moving.
+Your plaster splint will be replaced with a light weight thermoplastic splint.
+You will also be given a splint which you will use for exercises.
 Following this you will then be seen on a regular basis to progress your hand therapy.